Amara Naqvi

-Designing a healthy built environment must take into account the quality of indoor air.
+Designing a healthy built environment must prioritize healthy indoor air quality.
 Construction materials, furniture, finishes, walls, paints, and flooring all affect indoor air quality directly.
 The importance of maintaining clean, healthy indoor air cannot be overstated, as it significantly influences our daily comfort and long-term health outcomes.

 Poor indoor air quality and health issues: